-This module provides students with practical experience of a range of fundamental practical and transferable skills which are required in the study of Applied Science at University level.
-Students will be able to develop practical skills in a range of areas, including sterile techniques and safe handling of microbes, and biochemical / biological procedures.
-The course will use laboratory based exercises to provide students with relevant experience.
+This module provides students with practical experience of a range of fundamental practical and transferable skills which are required in the study of applied science at University level.
+These include life transferable skills such as numeracy, and ICT and subject-specific practical skills including microscopy and liquid handling.

-This module will deal with the fundamental characteristics and features of living cells and microbes (bacteria, fungi and viruses) and will be of interest to students who wish to increase their understanding of biological processes at the cellular level.
-The module will cover the structure and function of the major cellular components, the roles of the various types of specialized cells in the human body and the techniques and applications of cell culture systems.
-The module also will provide students with a sound understanding of the basic characteristics of the major groups of microbes (bacteria, fungi and viruses), including practical experience of growing, handling and examining non-pathogenic microbes and cells in the laboratory.
+This module will deal with the fundamental characteristics and features of living cells.
+The module will cover the structure and function of the major cellular components, the roles of the various types of specialised cells in the human body.
+The module also will provide students with a sound understanding of the basic characteristics of the major groups of microorganisms (bacteria, archaea, fungi) and viruses, including practical experience of handling and examining non-pathogenic bacteria in the laboratory.
 A major component of study will be the fundamentals of genetics.
 A broad introduction to the basic principles of heredity, including molecular, classical, human and microbial genetics and the structure and behaviour of genes will be prescribed.

 This module will outline what biotechnology is and what implications it holds for all of us.
 Biotechnology can be broadly defined as “a collection of techniques that use living organisms (or parts or processes of organisms) to solve problems and make useful products”.
-Recent rapid advances in techniques available eg, genetic engineering, protein engineering, cell culture, and molecular biology have generated a virtually unlimited potential for altering the capabilities of living systems, greatly expanding the scope of biotechnology, generating new applications for biological products and an unprecedented capability to control life processes.
+Recent rapid advances in techniques available eg genetic engineering, protein engineering, cell culture, and molecular biology have generated a virtually unlimited potential for altering the capabilities of living systems, greatly expanding the scope of biotechnology, generating new applications for biological products and an unprecedented capability to control life processes.

-This module will provide students with an understanding of the range of plants, animals and microorganisms that inhabit the earth and the principles of taxonomy and systematics which provide the basis for the classification of living organisms into hierarchical groupings.
-Relationships between form and function will be introduced and the students will have the opportunity to develop practical and transferable skills by completing laboratory-based and field-based practical exercises.
+This module aims to provide students with an understanding of the range of plants, animals and microorganisms that inhabit the earth and the principles of taxonomy and systematics which provide the basis for the classification of living organisms into hierarchical groupings.

 Principles of Immunology

 This module will deal with the structure and function of the human immune system and its role in health and disease.
-It will encompass the principal defense system of the human body.
 Topics covered will include non-specific and acquired immunity, the principal cells and molecules of the immune system and the ways in which they interact to provide an immune response.

-This module will provide students with theoretical knowledge and practical experience of a range of techniques and procedures used in culturing microbial and mammalian cells.
-It will be useful for students who wish to develop their practical skills in these areas of Bioscience, together with fostering an understanding of the underlying principles.
+This module aims to provide students with theoretical knowledge and practical experience of culturing mammalian cells and of immunological methods, subjects that are closely related.
+The module will benefit students who wish to develop their practical skills in these areas of Bioscience, together with fostering an understanding of the underlying principles.

 Biotechnology and Applied Biochemistry

 This module will be of interest to students from a broad range of backgrounds who wish to appreciate the industrial applications of biochemical and microbial systems.
 Topics covered will include the use of yeasts in fermentation, brewing and food production, microbial products, including biodegradable polymers, applications of enzymes in food production, bioremediation and pollution control.
-Practical sessions will provide an opportunity for 'hands on' experience of relevant procedures, including the use of bioreactors for microbial culture.

 This module will enable students to develop their knowledge and understanding of the biochemical basis of living systems.
 This will be accomplished by in-depth study of the structure and function of enzymes and their roles in metabolism.
 The major pathways involved in the metabolism of carbohydrates, lipids and proteins will be studied along with their control and the contributions they make to the fast and fed cycles.
 The module will provide a sound foundation for further study of biochemistry, including the molecular basis of disease.

 Biotechniques and Practical Molecular Genetics

-This module will provide a sound theoretical framework and 'hands on' experience of a range of fundamental techniques used in the biosciences and will be of interest to students wishing to broaden their understanding of the techniques and methods used in the biomedical sciences.
-The topics covered will include separation techniques, analytical methods and DNA technology.
-The module will provide a foundation for subsequent study of the application of analytical techniques and methods to the investigation of disease.
+This module will provide a sound theoretical framework and practical experience of a range of fundamental techniques used in the biosciences.
+It will be of interest to students wishing to broaden their understanding of the techniques and methods used to analyse DNA, macromolecular mixtures and biological fluids.
+The topics covered will include molecular labelling, separation techniques, analytical methods and molecular biology.